legluondunet/MyLittleLutrisScripts/realMyst/README.md

-# Real Myst
+# realMyst - GOG

 Description:
-This script will install "Real Myst" Gog edition with support for modern computer configuration.
+This script will install "realMyst" Gog edition with support for modern computer configuration.
 During install please let all options by default.
 This script uses dgVoodoo2: http://www.dege.freeweb.hu/
 Thanks to the people who contributed to play this game in the best conditions.